misakimichy/Redux-state-tree/README.md

 4. Connect index.js with index.html
-Insert script tag in `index.html` and add basic UI for todo and goal list.
+    1) Add elements for todo and goal list.

+    2) Connect index.js in `index.html`.

 5. Add add.eventListener to the add button.